runjvm/os-notes/concurrency/concepts.md

   - use as a mutex: guard the critical section with sem.wait() and sem.post()
   - use as a condition variable
     - by incrementng and decrementing the semaphore, a sem == 0 condition is implied as wait condition
-  - In some context, a mutex lock can also mean a semaphore
+  - In some context, a mutex lock can also mean a semaphore, in which case a mutex guards a shared resource instead of a critical region

 ## Implementation
 - Mutex